 - 275. The applicants' approach pays insufficient attention to the impact of the proposal on significance.
 Focussing on some specific positive views (identified in the NCCCA Appraisal) is not an assessment of impact.
 Such views reflect the present situation.
 They are not intended to guide an assessment of a new tall building.
-For example, a positive view is identified from the north of Calvert Street looking south.
+For example, a positive view is identified from the north of Calvert Street looking south197.
 This is a view towards the Castle from an enclosed street with an intimate, domestic scale.
-The proposed development would be highly visible to the north if one turned around.
+The proposed development would be highly visible to the north if one turned around198.
 The fact that the view south adds to the character of the NCCCA (through what Mr Neale calls the image of the city) supports Mr Neale's argument, it does not undermine it. - 276.
-Although Anglia Square is of a larger scale than its surroundings, the Council finds that the overall height and massing of the proposal would create a form of development that would be "strikingly different and unfamiliar".
-The officers' report commented that the failure of the development to harmonise with its surroundings, in terms of the height and the size of the block footprints, was a significant weakness.
+Although Anglia Square is of a larger scale than its surroundings, the Council finds that the overall height and massing of the proposal would create a form of development that would be "strikingly different and unfamiliar" 199.
+The officers' report commented that the failure of the development to harmonise with its surroundings, in terms of the height and the size of the block footprints, was a significant weakness200.
 Mr Neale endorses the description (used in the officers' report) that the proposal would be seen as a "city within a city".
 This would represent a clear failure to be in keeping with the character of the NCCCA.
-Mr Webster finds that there would be severe harm.
-However, the officers' report recognises that a discordant relationship would be created here. - 277.
+Mr Webster finds that there would be a benefit to Magdalen Street whereas Mr Neale considers that there would be severe harm201.
+However, the officers' report recognises that a discordant relationship would be created here202. - 277.
 As set out above, the principles of the NCCCA Appraisal provide a good touchstone for considering the effect of the proposals.
 HE submits there are very clear breaches of these policies and guidelines, in particular B2, B4, C2, D2 and D3, demonstrating harm to the special character of the NCCCA.